 In 2021, the Kansas City Chiefs and the Tampa Bay Buccaneers each locked up the AFC and the NFC Championships, setting up a Super Bowl matchup for the ages.
-Veteran quarterback Tom Brady will host young Patrick Mahomes and the Kansas City Chiefs in Tampa, Florida, where the Buccaneers will etch themselves into the record books as the first team to play for the Lombardi Trophy in their home stadium.
+The Buccaneers triumphed, giving Tom Brady yet another Super Bowl ring.

 Below, we’ll help you understand more about how betting odds work and we’ll explain the different betting options available to you.